 "Left shoulder.
 Working out.
 Wasn't paying attention."

 "Let me guess.
 A beautiful woman walked in?"
 Her voice was acid, but her hands were incredibly gentle as she eased him onto the biobed.
 She got a scanner and began to check him out.

 "What are you doing here?"

 "Just catching up on reports."

 "Are you with him?"
 He realized he sounded adrift—almost like a lost little boy—and she looked at him as if she didn't know how to answer.
 "I'm sorry.
 It's none of my business."

 She sighed and said, "Let me just get your shoulder fixed, okay?"

 She worked silently, and he closed his eyes and just drifted, remembering how she was in bed, how she loved to cuddle up against him, how sweet her kisses were.
 He'd loved going to the park with her, loved how she could make him laugh as they watched people, providing dialogue to what they were doing, not mocking them, just making up crazy adventures for random passersby.
-Nothing made him laugh back then until she came along.
+Nothing had made him laugh back then until she'd come along.